Auto Multicam Editing in Premiere Pro: Switch Cameras & Speakers with AI

 • Remove unnecessary effects or unused tracks

-Why Use Cutback for Multicam Edits?
+Why Use Premiere Assistant for Multicam Edits?

 Here’s what you save: